Sony RX1R versus Sony RX1

 - More dynamic range: Captures a broader range of light and dark details (0.7 EV of extra DR).

-If the count of relative strengths (bullet points above) is taken as a measure, the RX1 comes out slightly ahead of the RX1R (3 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the RX1 comes out slightly ahead of the RX1R (3 : 2 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 |Sony RX1R (⇒ rgt)||-||-||4/5||reviewed||4.5/5||2013||2,799||discont.||check|